 With respiratory diphtheria a person can experience a sore throat, fever, enlarged lymph nodes and swelling of the soft tissues on both sides of the neck sometimes referred to as a ‘bull neck’.
 Within two or three days a membrane (a white or grey film) forms over the throat and tonsils that can make it difficult for the person to swallow and breathe.

 Laryngeal diphtheria affects the voice-box.
 It most commonly occurs in children and is characterised by gradually increasing hoarseness and stridor (noisy breathing).

 Nasal diphtheria is usually a mild but chronic illness.
 It is characterised by a nasal discharge which starts out clear but later becomes blood-stained.

 Cutaneous diphtheria affects the skin, and usually appears as small ulcers on exposed limbs, particularly the legs.

 - Besides antibiotic treatment, people with diphtheria need to be kept in isolation until they are proven to be free of the disease.
 Their diphtheria vaccination status will be checked and a booster dose given if needed.

 - People in close physical contact with an infected person need to be checked to see if they have the bacteria.
 This is usually done by taking swabs from the nose and throat, and from any skin lesions.
 After the swabs have been taken, close contacts should be prescribed a course of antibiotics, and have their vaccination status checked.
-Previously vaccinated contacts should receive a booster dose of diphtheria vaccine if it has been more than a year since their last dose.
+Previously vaccinated contacts should receive a booster dose of diphtheria vaccine if it has been more than 5 years since their last dose.
 Unvaccinated or incompletely vaccinated contacts will need to complete a full course of diphtheria vaccination.

 - Contacts whose work involves food handling or caring for children will need to be excluded from work until they are proven to be free of infection.